-Since the programming world is becoming a more and more competitive environment, coders and command line experts are constantly looking for different ways of how they can become more efficient in what they do.
-And, even though there are many methods and techniques that dod help, most of the time is still sunk into the actual programming.
-However, an increasingly bigger part of programmers is using the Vim text editor in their everyday coding work.
-If you also want to become more efficient with your programming work, or if you simply want to learn how to use a great text editor - great!
-This Vim tutorial is just what you need!
+Since the programming world is becoming a more and more competitive environment, coders and command line experts are continually looking for different ways of how they can become more efficient in what they do.
+And, even though some methods and techniques help, programming still takes up most of the time.
+However, more programmers are using the Vim text editor in their everyday coding work.
+If you also want to become more efficient with your programming work, or if you want to learn how to use a practical text editor - great!
+This Vim tutorial for beginners is just what you need!

 Before we get ahead of ourselves, let’s talk about Vim itself.
-Chances are, if you’re reading this, that you might not even really know what Vim is, other than “another generic text editor”.
-Well, before you start this Vim tutorial, it would probably be a good idea to clear this up.
-The Vim text editor is a clone of the probably more well-known Vi editor.
+Chances are if you’re reading this that you might not even really know what Vim is, other than “another generic text editor”.
+Well, before you start this Vim editor tutorial, it would probably be a good idea to clear this up.
+The Vim text editor is a clone of the perhaps more well-known Vi editor.
 It’s not just a clone, however.
 Vim has quite a few extra features that it brings to the table - features that Vi didn’t possess.
-Vim was first released to the public all the way back in 1991.
-So, with the definitions out of the way, the next obvious question would be “why learn how to use Vim”?
+Vim was first released to the public back in 1991.
+So, with the definitions out of the way, the next obvious question would be, why should you start this Vim tutorial for beginners?

 Vim stands out of its competitor text editors for a couple of reasons.
-First of all, it puts a huge emphasis on efficiency.
-As I’ve mentioned in the introductory part of this text, efficiency is (and should be!) the main thing that programmers and developer strive to achieve.
+First of all, it puts a significant emphasis on efficiency.
+As I’ve mentioned in the introductory part of this text, efficiency is (and should be!) the main thing that programmers and developers strive to achieve.
 If you choose to learn Vim, you will be forced to become efficient - literally.
 Vim is solemnly keyboard-based - this means that you won’t be using your mouse all that much.
-WIth customizable shortcuts and additional features, one would definitely require a reputable Vim tutorial to figure things out as soon as possible!
-It’s also worth mentioning that you can learn Vim and then use it anywhere - it’s universal for almost all of the main platforms out there (Windows, Mac, Linux, etc.).
+With customizable shortcuts and additional features, one would require a reputable Vim tutorial to figure things out as soon as possible!
+It’s also worth mentioning that you can learn Vim and then use it anywhere - it’s universal for almost all of the leading platforms out there (Windows, Mac, Linux, etc.).

-Choosing a good online course that would help you figure out how to use Vim is a great starting point when it comes to trying to learn about the command line editing tool.
-This Vim tutorial is designed specifically with beginners in mind - this means that we’ll be covering all of the different aspects and functions that Vim has from the very beginning.
+Choosing the right Vim crash course that would help you figure out how to use Vim is a great starting point when it comes to trying to learn about the command-line editing tool.
+This Vim tutorial for beginners is explicitly designed with beginners in mind - this means that we’ll be covering all of the different aspects and functions that Vim has from the very beginning.
 It doesn’t matter if you’ve never even heard about the tool - you’ll learn everything that you might require straight from this course!

-By the time that you finish the guide, you will be knowledgeable on both basic and some of the more advanced Vim functions.
+By the time that you finish my Vim crash course, you will be knowledgeable on both primary and some of the more advanced Vim functions.
 You will also find quite a few practical tasks within the course - after all, what’s the point in studying a subject if you can’t practice and touch the command line editing software yourself, right?
-I’ll see you inside the Vim tutorial!
+I’ll see you inside the Vim tutorial for beginners!

 Jason is a professional system administrator, consultant, and author.
 He has utilized his Linux skills at companies such as Xerox, UPS, Hewlett-Packard, and Amazon.com.